mozilla/qmo-tests/README.md

 __note__

-If you are running on Ubuntu/Debian you will need to do following first
+If you are running on Ubuntu/Debian, you will need to do following first:

     sudo apt-get install python-setuptools